VenuVirparia/VenuVirparia/README.md

 ### 🔹 [KaaryaHUB ↗](https://github.com/VenuVirparia/KaaryaHUB) <sub><i>(2024–25)</i></sub>

-A project management platform for students with:
-- Task tracking and assignment
+ - Built a collaborative tool for students with task tracking and assignment workflows for each project
-- Role-based member management
-- Collaboration through integrated chat
+ - Integrated Redux for global state and in-app group chat to enable seamless team communication
+ - Enable a subscription plan feature using Razorpay API

 **Tech Stack:** React, Spring Boot, MySQL, RazorPay API